alekkiq/python-crud-api/README.md

 - `X-API-SECRET`: A valid secret for the corresponding API key

 ## CORS Configuration
 CORS is configured to allow requests from specified origins.
-Update the `API_API_ALLOWED_ORIGINS` variable in the `.env` file to include the allowed origins, like so:
+By default, this only affects the action requests, keeping the GET requests public to all origins.
+Update the `API_API_ALLOWED_ORIGINS` variable in the `.env` file to allow origins to make POST & PUT requests to the API.

 ```properties
 API_API_ALLOWED_ORIGINS="origin_1,origin_2"